Free3D: Consistent Novel View Synthesis without 3D Representation: Conclusion

 This research is supported by ERC-CoG UNION 101001212.
 Many thanks to Stanislaw Szymanowicz, Edgar Sucar, and Luke Melas-Kyriazi of VGG for insightful discussions and Ruining Li, Eldar Insafutdinov, and Yash Bhalgat of VGG for their helpful feedback.
 We would also like to thank the authors of Zero-1-to-3~\cite{liu2023zero} and Objaverse-XL~\cite{objaverseXL} for their helpful discussions.

 \paragraph{Ethics.}

-We use the Objaverse~\cite{deitke2023objaverse}, OmniObject3D~\cite{wu2023omniobject3d}, and Google Scanned Object datasets (GSO)~\cite{downs2022google} following their terms and conditions.
+We use the Objaverse~\cite{deitke2023objaverse}, OmniObject3D~\cite{wu2023omniobject3d}, and GSO~\cite{downs2022google} following their terms and conditions.
 These datasets contain synthetic or scanned 3D objects, but, as far as we could determine, no personal data.
 For further details on ethics, data protection, and copyright please see \url{https://www.robots.ox.ac.uk/~vedaldi/research/union/ethics.html}.

 {

 }

 {\thesection.\arabic{equation}} {\thesection.\arabic{figure}} {\thesection.\arabic{table}} \maketitlesupplementary